-Use these steps to quickly fix print spooler problems using Command Prompt:
+To quickly fix print spooler problems using Command Prompt, use these steps:

 Search for Command Prompt, right-click the top result, and select the Run as Administrator option.

 Type the following commands (one line at a time) to stop the print spooler, delete the printers folder content, and restart the printer spooler, and press Enter:

 net stop spooler del /Q /F /S "%systemroot%\System32\Spool\Printers\*.*" net start spooler

 After you complete the steps, you should be able to send a print job to the printer, and this time the printer should work.

 While this guide focuses on Windows 10, the ability to reset the “Print Spooler” has been around for a long time, which means that you can use the steps on Windows 8.1, Windows 7, and older versions.

 If you’re still having issues printing, you can submit your questions in the Pureinfotech forums.